ChuckFerrando/ChuckFerrando/README.md

 ## Product Leadership Systems Architecture (PLSA)

-This GitHub portfolio documents a set of integrated operating systems used to run a modern product organization.
+This repository documents a set of integrated operating systems used to run a modern product organization.

-It is designed to read like internal operating documentation from a large technology organization — and be understandable to a recruiter or hiring manager within **10 seconds**.
+The artifacts are presented as architecture documentation describing how strategy, portfolio governance, product delivery, and decision intelligence operate as an integrated leadership system.

+The frameworks described here reflect common operating mechanisms used to manage strategy execution, portfolio governance, and product delivery in complex technology organizations.

 **Documentation portal (architecture index):**
 https://chuckferrando.github.io/product-leadership-systems